You are here

 To be eligible, a student is generally aged under 25 years and be a child of a veteran or a member of the Forces or of a Peacekeeping Force:

-- who is receiving (or was receiving prior to their death) a disability pension:
+- who is receiving (or was receiving prior to their death) a Disability Compensation Payment:

 - at the special rate;